goldenll/little_esty_shop/README.md

  - Write feature tests that fully cover the functionality of the application

 # Additional Details
- - This project uses Rails 7.0.x, Ruby 3.1.1, and PostgreSQL
+ - This project used Rails 7.0.x, Ruby 3.1.1, and PostgreSQL
- - Gems used: RSpec, Capybara, Shoulda-Matchers, Orderly, HTTParty, Launchy, Faker and FactoryBot are pre-approved
+ - Gems used: RSpec, Capybara, Shoulda-Matchers, Orderly, HTTParty, Launchy, Faker and FactoryBot
  - This is a solo project, that was completed alone without assistance from cohortmates, alumni, mentors, rocks, etc.
  - This project has been deployed to the internet: <https://little-esty-shop-3rhm.onrender.com/>